-1. Regular inspection of school facilities and equipment, and implementation of strategies and measures to increase the safety and security of school facilities
+1. Regular inspection of school facilities and equipment, and identification of risks, and implementation of strategies and measures to increase the safety and security of school facilities

-'''

-(cf. 3513.3 - District Police/Security Department)

-(cf. 3515 - Campus Security)

-(cf. 3517 - Facilities Inspection)

-(cf. 3530 - Risk Management/Insurance)
+(cf. 3513.3 - District Police/Security Department) (cf. 3515 - Campus Security) (cf. 3517 - Facilities Inspection) (cf. 3530 - Risk Management/Insurance)

-'''